Autofill Help

 value

 attribute value of the option item you would like to auto-select.
-The value has to be double-quoted and Regular Expressions are not supported in this context.
+The value has to be double-quoted and regex is not supported in this context.
 You can also enter the index number of the option item to automatically select (the first item has an index of 0).
 For multi-select listboxes, separate each double-quoted value or index number with a pipe (|

 or leave blank (1!

 will also work) to select or unselect all items in the list, respectively.
-Example: if you want to select the first and third items in a multiple selection listbox, then enter 0|2
+Example: if you want to select the first and third items in a multiple selection listbox, then enter0|2

 (0 2

-will also work); if you want to select A and C in a list comprising A, B, C, D, and E, then enter "A"|"C"
+will also work); if you want to select A and C in a list comprising A, B, C, D, and E, then enter"A"|"C"

-to randomly select one item from the dropdown menu or multi-select list.
+to randomly select one item from the dropdown menu or multi-select list. - If Type = Checkbox/Radio, enter

 1

-to check or 0
+to check or0

 to uncheck.
-If it's a checkbox or radio group and you can only match using the name
+If it's a checkbox or radio group and you can only match using thename

-attribute, then you'll have to specify 1
+attribute, then you'll have to specify1

 for each input in the group.
-Append !
+Append!

 at the end to check/uncheck all items.
-Enter ?
+Enter?

 to randomly toggle the checkbox.
-Example: if you want to check the second item in a four-item radio button group, then enter 0100
+Example: if you want to check the second item in a four-item radio button group, then enter0100

-; to check all checkboxes, enter 1!
+; to check all checkboxes, enter1!

-- If Type = JavaScript, then enter the JavaScript code to execute here or click Edit to edit it in the code editor (JavaScript code will always be evaluated last).
+. - If Type = JavaScript, then enter the JavaScript code to execute here or click Edit to edit it in the code editor (JavaScript code will always be evaluated last).
 This opens up a world of possibilities if you are familiar with JavaScript.
 For example, you could add a rule to auto-submit the form after all fields have been autofilled.
 You can use JavaScript rules to simulate almost anything that a human can do (see rules.txt for some ideas).

-All field types except Checkbox/Radio support variable expansion; JavaScript rules only support {@variable_name}
+All field types except Checkbox/Radio support variable expansion; JavaScript rules only support

-NOTE: The data saved by Autofill is NOT encrypted, so any text you enter here remains in the clear.
+variables (see Settings for more information).NOTE: The data saved by Lightning Autofill is NOT encrypted, so any text you enter here remains in the clear.
 I do NOT recommend using this extension to save passwords of sensitive accounts.

-- Site: If you would like to activate Autofill only on certain websites, then enter any part of the document title (text inside
+- Site: If you would like to activate Lightning Autofill only on certain websites, then enter any part of the document title (text inside

 <title>

 tag) or URL here.
 The title or URL of the site you're on has to match the pattern you enter here in order to trigger the autofill.
 This basically allows you to define form fields to autofill on a per-site basis.
 If this box is left blank, then autofill will be performed on all sites not matching what's listed in the Exceptions tab.
-Here are some more notes on this column:
+Here are some more notes on this column:- Regular expressions (regex) are supported, so you can easily bind an autofill to multiple domains (e.g.,

 google.com|yahoo.com